groverdharini/Sentiment-Analysis-using-Twitter-Dataset/README.md

 In first try I used a pretrained model in NLP that is BERT MODEL,I improved the accuracy of the model using another NLP implementatiion.I have used two kind of datasets and both were taken from Kaggle.

+In NLPAaccurate I have used train_tweets and test_tweets dataset and in  HCL1 I have used Twitter_Data Dataset respectively.